gradle/gradle/design-docs/process-management.md

 - Update constructor in org.gradle.process.internal.DefaultExecHandle to have `boolean ignoreExitValue` argument
 - Update org.gradle.process.internal.AbstractExecHandleBuilder.build() to pass `ignoreExitValue` to `new DefaultExecHandle(...)`
-- Promote org.gradle.internal.exceptions.AbstractMultiCauseException to a public package (org.gradle.api?).
+- Promote org.gradle.internal.exceptions.DefaultMultiCauseException to a public package (org.gradle.api?).
 This can allow for a multi cause exception to be used when waiting on multiple external processes in a build.
 - Update org.gradle.process.internal.ExecHandleRunner.abortProcess() to call `completed(process.exitValue());` after
   calling `process.destroy();`